 Diabetes has been cited as the most challenging health problem in the 21st century.
 Over 25 million people in the United States have diabetes.
-Both type 1 and type 2 diabetes speed up the aging of our bodies and accelerate the development of atherosclerosis, or cardiovascular disease.
-In fact, diabetes doubles the risk of heart attack and stroke.
+Both type 1 and type 2 diabetes speed up the aging of our bodies, in addition to, accelerating the development of atherosclerosis, or cardiovascular disease; in fact, diabetes doubles the risk of heart attack and stroke.

 Education and self-care practices are important aspects of glucose management that help people with diabetes stay healthy.
 There probably is no one way to eat that works for everyone.
 For some, all but nixing carbs is the ideal way to normalize blood glucose levels.
 For others, eating a higher-carb diet and covering the carbs with insulin or oral medications wins.
 This is why meal plans should be geared to fit each person’s individual lifestyle.

-We also like to find healthy recipes for our members, such as recipes from Deelish.com that that have wonderful flavors and are good for you.
+We also like to find healthy recipes, for instance, from Deelish.com that show you recipes that can make you feel like you are indulging in foods you shouldn’t be eating, but in actually can be good for you.
 Sometimes substituting certain ingredients for others is all we need to do to make a recipe better for your health.
-Many of these recipes also include nutritional value which can help you keep on track as well.
-Try Green Goddess Bowl with Chicken and Quinoa which is high in protein and full of flavors.
+Many of these recipes also include Nutritional value which can help you keep on track as well.
+Try Turkey Club Roll-ups, which is high in protein, low in carbs and full of goodness.
 We would enjoy for members to send us healthy recipes that you enjoy and help you maintain a healthy lifestyle.